-32. An oil cooler is installed in the lubrication system to prevent the oil from overheating, and causing the breakdown of the chemical composition of the oil and the loss of lubricating qualities.
+32. An oil cooler is installed in the lubrication system to prevent the oil from overheating, which causes chemical degradation of the oil and the loss of lubricating qualities.
 A relief valve, located in the oil cooler housing, allows oil to bypass the cooler should it become blocked.
-It is installed in the water jacket, behind a cover, on the right-hand side of the engine, where engine coolant can flow over it, dissipating the heat and cooling the oil.
+The oil cooler is installed in the water jacket, behind a cover on the right-hand side of the engine, where engine coolant can flow over the oil cooler, dissipating the heat and cooling the oil.

-33. Oil galleries direct the flow of oil to the various components requiring lubrication e.g. crankshaft bearings (mains and big ends), camshaft bearings, the rocker arm shaft and the fuel injection pump.
-Other components are splash lubricated by the oil run off from the pressure-lubricated parts.
+33. Oil galleries direct the flow of oil to the various components requiring lubrication, e.g. crankshaft bearings mains and big ends, camshaft bearings, rocker arm shaft and the fuel injection pump.
+Four outlet nozzles connected to the main oil gallery direct jets of oil to the underside of the piston crowns to aid piston cooling.
+The jets of oil also provide additional lubrication to the gudgeon (piston) pins and piston rings by means of splash lubrication.
+Other components are splash lubricated by the oil run-off from the pressure-lubricated parts.